Westview High School (Portland, Oregon)

+Westview High School (WHS) is a public high school in an unincorporated area of the Portland metropolitan area.
+It is the largest high school in the Beaverton School District and the third largest high school in the state.

 Academics

 In 2014, the average SAT score among Westview students was 1708, compared to the Oregon state average of 1544.

-Also in 2014, the average ACT score among 552 students at Westview was 22.4, compared to the 21.4 state average.
+The average ACT score among 552 students at Westview was 22.4, compared to the 21.4 state average.

-Of the Class of 2014, which consisted of 571 students, 65% attended a four-year college, while 15% attended a two-year college.
+Of the class of 2014, which consisted of 571 students, 65% attended a four-year college, while 15% attended a two-year college.

 Extracurricular activities

-Speech and debate (forensics)

-Westview has been awarded three state championships in the 6A classification tournaments (for schools larger than 1,521 students).
-The school earned successive state championships in 2006 and 2007, and most recently earned the 2012 Oregon School Activities Association state championship.
-Among Metro League conference schools participating, Westview is the only one other than Sunset High School to have earned a state championship in Speech & Debate.
-In 2020, a Westview student from the graduating class of 2020, Anwesha Mukherjee, took home a national championship for the Ronald Reagan Great Communicator Debate Series.
+In the 2021-22 school year, 66% of students reported being involved in at least one extracurricular activity.

 Academic competitions

 Westview is home to several competitive academic teams, namely Science Bowl and History Bowl.
 The former group has earned two straight regional championships in 2016 and 2017 in the Bonneville Power Administration Regional Science Bowl, the largest tournament of its kind in the nation.
 Westview's Science Bowl team has appeared at the national competition for National Science Bowl in four consecutive years, placing second in their division at the national competition in 2017.

 Westview's History Bowl program has also placed on the national level on multiple occasions.
 The team has twice been the national champion of History Bowl, in 2014 and again in 2017.
-Along with its regional success, History Bowl has given Westview national acclaim.

 Individual Westview students have also had success in science fairs with many students both qualifying to and winning awards at the International Science and Engineering Fair, Regeneron ISEF (formerly Intel ISEF).
-In 2022, Rishab Jain became the first Westview student and third Oregon student to ever win a top 3 award at Regeneron ISEF.